Festivals & Events

 Train is the best way to get to Chichibu and the festival.

-The Chichibu Yomatsuri is held right in downtown Chichibu, right outside Chichibu and Seibu-Chichibu stations.
+The Chichibu Yomatsuri is held right in downtown Chichibu, right outside Chichibu (Chichibu Railway) and Seibu-Chichibu (Seibu Railway) stations.

 From Tokyo Station , take the JR and Chichibu Railway Lines to get to Chichibu between an hour and 45 minutes and two hours and 20 minutes, depending on whether you take the shinkansen or local trains to Kumagaya Station.

-Alternatively, you can take the Red Arrow limited express train (reservation required) from Ikebukuro in Tokyo to Seibu-Chichibu Station.
+Alternatively, you can take the Laview limited express train (reservation required) from Ikebukuro in Tokyo to Seibu-Chichibu Station.
 This takes approximately an hour and 20 minutes.

 One of the greatest displays in Japan

-The Chichibu Yomatsuri is one of Japan's three great hikiyama or float festivals, along with the Gion Matsuri in Kyoto and Takayama Matsuri in Takayama , Gifu Prefecture .
+The Chichibu Yomatsuri is said to be one of Japan's three great hikiyama or float festivals, along with the Gion Matsuri in Kyoto and Takayama Matsuri in Takayama , Gifu Prefecture .
 It's the only one that takes place in the wintertime.

-The spectacle here in Chichibu is intensified with a nighttime fireworks display on the second day that lasts for over two hours.
+The spectacle here in Chichibu is intensified with a nighttime fireworks display on the third day that lasts for over two hours.

 A festival of lanterns, floats and portable shrines